China in January 2026: Weather, Where to Visit & What to Do in Winter

 The winter Great Wall holds a distinguishing feature from other seasons.
 The snow dresses the classic attraction in white and solemnity.
 January is quite a golden time for snow viewing of the Great Wall.

 You can make the best use of the low crowds to drink in the winter beauty.
-You can choose a hike on the Mutianyu Great Wall or Jinshanling Great Wall, where you can find a marvelous layer of old brown brick walls under white blankets winding far away on silver mountains.
+Hike the Mutianyu or Jinshanling Great Wall, where stretches of ancient brown brick wind through snowy white mountains.
 The run-down steps and watchtowers are surprising spots to discover.

 Immersion Into Winter Holiday in Chengdu

 Fun is packed in Chengdu in January.
-Spicy food, giant pandas, and skiing must be an unforgettable part of your Chengdu journey.
+Giant pandas, skiing, and hot pots must be an unforgettable part of your Chengdu journey.

-January is a good time to visit pandas, which are highly vibrant in the cold.
-You won't miss seeing these lovely animals eating bamboo, climbing trees, and playing with snow in their outdoor base.
+January is a good time to meet the adorable and endearing pandas, which are highly vivacious in the cold.
+You will have more chance seeing these lovely animals eating bamboo, climbing trees, and playing with snow in their outdoor base.
 To catch more adventures, you can go skiing at Xiling Ski Resort or Bipenggou Ski Resort to seek the best winter charm.
 Outside of snow activities, hot pot is a must-try in Chengdu.
 Here you can taste authentic Sichuan cuisine, spicy and hot to resist the cold.

 Exceptional Photography of Yuanyang Rice Terraces in Yunnan